 Spend the day exploring Wutaishan's alpine valleys and important monasteries, including the Bodhisattva Temple and Xiantong Temple.
-This afternoon, drive 4 and a half hours to Taiyuan, home to the Twin Pagoda Temple.
+This afternoon, drive 4 1⁄2 hours to Taiyuan, home to the Twin Pagoda Temple.
 If time permits, there will be easy sightseeing at the Ming Dynasty Twin Pagoda Temple.